Skip to Content

 Step 5: Remove A Few Boards to Let the Others Expand and Dry the Subfloor

 When wooden floorboards are wet, they swell or expand.
-By removing a few floorboards (one every 5–10 feet should do), the floorboards will be allowed to expand without buckling or cracking.
+Removing a few floorboards (one every 5–10 feet should do) allows the floorboards to expand without buckling or cracking.
 It will also help the subfloor to dry faster.

 Step 6: Let the Floor Dry Slowly